Online advertising: Viewability limitations

-Fraud on the advertiser
+Ad fraud

 There are numerous ways that advertisers can be overcharged for their advertising.
 For example, click fraud occurs when a publisher or third parties click (manually or through automated means) on a CPC ad with no legitimate buying intent.
 For example, click fraud can occur when a competitor clicks on ads to deplete its rival's advertising budget, or when publishers attempt to manufacture revenue.

 Click fraud is especially associated with pornography sites.
 In 2011, certain scamming porn websites launched dozens of hidden pages on each visitor's computer, forcing the visitor's computer to click on hundreds of paid links without the visitor's knowledge.

-As with offline publications, online impression fraud can occur when publishers overstate the number of ad impressions they have delivered to their advertisers.
+Online impression fraud can occur when publishers overstate the number of ad impressions they have delivered to their advertisers.
 To combat impression fraud, several publishing and advertising industry associations are developing ways to count online impressions credibly.

 Heterogeneous clients

 Because users have different operating systems, web browsers and computer hardware (including mobile devices and different screen sizes), online ads may appear to users differently from how the advertiser intended, or the ads may not display properly at all.
 A 2012 comScore study revealed that, on average, 31% of ads were not "in-view" when rendered, meaning they never had an opportunity to be seen.
 Rich media ads create even greater compatibility problems, as some developers may use competing (and exclusive) software to render the ads (see e.g. Comparison of HTML 5 and Flash).

-Furthermore, advertisers may encounter legal problems if legally required information doesn't actually display to users, even if that failure is due to technological heterogeneity.
+Furthermore, advertisers may encounter legal problems if legally required information does not actually display to users, even if that failure is due to technological heterogeneity.
 In the United States, the FTC has released a set of guidelines indicating that it's the advertisers' responsibility to ensure the ads display any required disclosures or disclaimers, irrespective of the users' technology.